balajirajput96/microsoft-365-agents-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 First check whether your auth-start page is available by directly go to "{your-bot-endpoint}/auth-start.html" in your browser.
 You can find your-bot-endpoint in `.fx/states/state.{env}.json`.

-- If the auth-start page can be opened in your browser, please try sign out current account in Teams app page and sign in again and run the command again.
+- If the auth-start page can be opened in your browser, please try sign out current account in the app page and sign in again and run the command again.
 - If encounter with ngrok page below when local debug, please follow the steps to solve this issue.

   1. Stop debugging in Visual Studio Code.